rsbyrne/thesis/book/content/chapter_02_foundations/rayleigh.md

 The essential model of planetary solid-state thermal circulation is Rayleigh-Benard convection, in which a fluid held between two plane layers of different temperatures is observed to spontaneously self-organise into counter-rotating cells to maximise the efficiency of transport [@Getling1998-gv].
 Characterising the geometry or 'planforms' of convection, and finding what determines them, is the core business of this thesis.

++++

 ### The Nusselt number

 A geodynamically rigid planet with Earth’s interior temperature would not be able to access even these modest energies: it would be trapped by its flat, linear conductive geotherm.
 That the planetary geotherm is evidently much greater than this is evidence that more kinetic processes are at work.
 The dimensionless temperature gradient is related to the Nusselt number or $\mathrm{Nu}$, the ratio of the measured temperature gradient to the reference gradient, which is the purely conductive geotherm.
-It can be given in terms of the rate of change of the dimensionless potential temperature $\theta^*$ with respect to dimensionless depth $y^*$ [@Schubert2001-ea]:
+It can be given in terms of the rate of change of the dimensionless potential temperature $\theta^*$ with respect to dimensionless height from mantle base $h$ [@Schubert2001-ea]:

-$$ \mathrm{Nu} = \left| \frac{\partial \theta^*}{\partial y^*} \right| _S $$
+$$ \mathrm{Nu} = -\left| \frac{\partial \theta^*}{\partial h} \right| _S $$

 Where $|x|_S$ indicates the average value across a surface.
+(We could alternatively have used the depth $z$ instead of the $h$: it has no impact on the dynamics.)
 The asterisks indicate a non-dimensionalised quantity: this is a convention throughout the literature.
 When dimensionless parameters are used - unit mantle thickness and unit temperature range - the conductive geotherm for a non-curved domain is exactly one.
 In non-curved domains, $\mathrm{Nu}$ is equivalent to the dimensionless surface temperature gradient, and so it is confusingly defined as such in some contexts [@Blankenbach1989-li].
 For curved domains, where the outer length is greater than the inner length, the conductive geotherm is proportionately lesser as it is in a sense ‘stretched out’ across the circumference; letting $f$ be the ratio of inner to outer lengths (either circumferential or radial), $\mathrm{Nu}$ in these cases diverges from the dimensionless temperature gradient by a factor of $f$ for cylinders and $f^2$ for shells.

 There is a practice in some quarters of adding a constant $1$ to $\mathrm{Nu}$, reflecting a difference of opinion over whether $\mathrm{Nu}$ is best constructed as an arithmetic quantity (i.e $\mathrm{Nu}$ as the convective flux after conductive flux is substracted) or as a geometric quantity, as we have stated it here.
 We prefer the latter usage, reterming the former as $\mathrm{Nu}_{+}$.

 Though harder to measure in practice than in theory, it is implicit that Earth’s Nusselt number must be much greater than one; it is sometimes cited in the order of $10$ [@Tackley1996-vw], which is characteristic of laminar (sub-turbulent) flow [@White1984-fn].

++++

 ### The Prandtl, Grashof, Reynolds, and Rayleigh numbers